Why we use Ruby on Rails

 Active Record is like database Esperanto.
 You can write everything in Active Record, and it no longer matters what database you use.
 As always, if you want to get under the hood and write specific code for your database, you’re free to do so.

 6. Ruby Gems

 What you get as part of the Rails is pretty good, but it also has this tool called Ruby Gems.
 This allows you to download things that add to what Rails can do.
 You can grab a database, a tool for testing your code, or something that will add cool little graphs to your page.

 Twitter have had some well publicised scaling issues, and this has been taken as evidence of scaling problems with Ruby.
-This isn’t as straight forward as it might sound – he’s why.
+Which is why they’ve changed to other languages.
+This isn’t as straight forward as it might sound - here’s why.

 First off, Twitter deals with a fairly unusual traffic profile.
 Their scaling issues are sudden, massive surges in messages that need to get queued and delivered.
 The engineering issues they face are relatively unusual- where they’ve faced scaling problems with pretty standard/mature technologies such as MySQL and Memcache.
 So they’ve discovered they need to solve these issues in quite specific ways.

 Second, these specific scaling issues are to do with parts of their system, such as the messaging service.
-There is a good discussion and great comments from the Twitter guys here
+There is a good discussion and great comments from the Twitter team here

 My example of Twitter might not be the best - as far as I understand they use Rails on the front, and they’ve recently switched to Scala for their back end.
 Perhaps better examples of popular sites using Rails are Hulu.com (a video portal by Fox & NBC Universal) and NYTimes.com.
 Any others you think are good examples please drop me a line :)